uwescience/hsistem-cloud101/_episodes/04_lambda_s3_ec2.md

 - "What is EC2?"
 - "What is Lambda?"
 objectives:
-- "Having a working knowledge of these three technologies"
+- "Having a working knowledge of lambda, EC2 and S3"
 - "Know how to navigate to **Fire It Up** web pages"
+- "Know the distinction between object storage and block storage"
 keypoints:
 - AWS provides storage and virtual machines; and supports little task-oriented creatures called Lambda functions
-- Visit us (eScience cloud) during office hours or by arrangement to go further
+- Visit us (eScience cloud) during office hours or by arrangement to carry this further
 ---

 ### EC2